brentonford/AutoHelm/README.md

 1. Fork repository and create feature branches
 2. Test changes thoroughly with actual hardware
 3. Document RF protocol modifications or new hardware integrations
-4. Ensure backward compatibility with existing calibration data
+4. Ensure backward compatibility with existing mobile app functionality
 5. Update documentation for new features or requirements
+6. Test BLE communication protocols with both Arduino and iOS components